Up to 70 percent of Native American students drop out of high school and only 13 percent of Native students earn college degrees.

 News

-- SCHOLARSHIP APPLICATIONS ARE NOW AVAILABLE!
+- SCHOLARSHIP APPLICATIONS COMING SOON!

 - Entering Your Senior Year of Highschool?
 Learn more about our scholarship program and find resources for success at the links below!